This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-double chocolate chip cookies ingredients on a kitchen counter.
+ingredients for a small batch double chocolate chip cookies on a kitchen counter.

-If you have any ingredients leftover from this double chocolate chip cookies recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch double chocolate chip cookie recipe, check out our Leftover Ingredients Recipe Finder.

-• Egg Yolk: Only one egg yolk is needed for this small batch.
-Hang on to the egg white and use it in one of our egg white recipes like Meringues or Coconut Macaroons.
+• Egg Yolk: Just one yolk is needed for this small batch recipe.
+Save the white for egg white recipes like small batch meringue cookies or small batch coconut macaroons.

 Recipe Variations

-• Chopped Candy Bars: Swap the chocolate chips for 1/3 cup of chopped favorites like peanut butter cups, Snickers, Heath bars, or Hershey’s bars.
+• Chopped Candy Bars: Swap the chocolate chips for 1/3 cup of chopped candy bars such as peanut butter cups, Snickers, Heath, or Hershey’s.

-• Different Baking Chips: Instead of traditional chocolate chips, try 1/3 cup of M&Ms, Reese’s pieces, or explore flavors like cinnamon, butterscotch, mint, or white chocolate chips.
+• Different Baking Chips: Use 1/3 cup of baking chips like M&Ms, Reese’s pieces, butterscotch, mint, cinnamon, or white chocolate.

-• Chopped Nuts: For a crunchy texture, add 1-2 tablespoons of chopped pecans or walnuts along with the chips.
-Alternatively, use 1/3 cup of chopped nuts to replace the chocolate chips entirely.
+• Chopped Nuts: Mix in 1–2 tablespoons of chopped pecans or walnuts with the chocolate chips, or replace the chips entirely with 1/3 cup of nuts for a nutty version.

 How To Make Double Chocolate Chip Cookies

-2. Mix in the egg yolk and vanilla, continuing to beat until everything is well combined.
+2. Add Wet Ingredients: Mix in the egg yolk and vanilla extract until fully incorporated.

-3. In a different bowl, whisk together the flour, cocoa powder, and baking soda.
-Gradually incorporate these dry ingredients into the cookie dough, blending at a low speed just until the dough begins to come together.
+3. Mix Dry Ingredients: In a separate bowl, whisk together the flour, cocoa powder, and baking soda.
+Slowly add to the wet ingredients, mixing on low speed until a dough forms.

 six photos showing the process of making double chocolate chip cookies: mixing dry ingredients, mixing wet ingredients, mixing them together, folding in chocolate chips, baking.